How to Pick an Exterior Paint Colour

 It will look lighter

-Expect your colour to look about 1/2 tone lighter than it does on that wee little chip.
+Expect your colour to look about 1/2 tone lighter or even lighter than it does on that wee little chip.
 Why?
 Well, paint tends to look lighter when exposed to natural light, especially on a large surface.
-Regardless of the direction your home faces, the amount of 100% direct natural light it gets will make your paint look a little, or a lot lighter!
+Regardless of the direction your home faces, the amount of 100% direct natural light it gets can make your paint look a little, or a lot lighter!

 This effect is hard to see on those wee little paint chips and even with larger paint samples.
 Just know that in the end, it will look lighter – trust the Ginger.